-Title Only new ideas will boost productivity Degree of recognition National Media name/outlet Australian Financial Review Media type Country Australia Date 25/07/19 Description Your editorial (Coalition must explain then grow our 1pc economy) correctly pointed out the pressing need for policies that can improve national productivity.
+Title Only new ideas will boost productivity Degree of recognition National Media name/outlet Australian Financial Review Media type Country/Territory Australia Date 25/07/19 Description Your editorial (Coalition must explain then grow our 1pc economy) correctly pointed out the pressing need for policies that can improve national productivity.
 However, low productivity growth is an international phenomenon.
 While a coherent Australian energy policy might help a little, we need solutions that look beyond local political debates.

 Many recent large capital expansion projects, and not just in Australia, have disappointed investors because of engineering and project management weaknesses, overpromising and under-delivering.
 Research into the causes suggests that education institutions, world-wide, are rearing a generation focused on individual achievement while undermining collaboration and leadership skills.
 Instead of building students’ perception skills, assessment practices reinforce the notion that writing is more valued than reading or listening to others.
 Effective leadership, however, depends on listening and reading the emotions of other people: skills that are hardly mentioned in university courses.
 Detailed written documents, widely thought to be the essence of effective project management, have limited effect without highly developed reading skills combined with effective collaboration and leadership.
 The same research highlights opportunities to bridge obvious gaps in university courses and tenuous workplace education efforts.